10 Tips to Beat Sugar Addiction

 3. Address past or current stressors that might be causing dependency

-As with most addictions, sugar addiction is rarely about the sugar itself.
-There are likely underlying stressors or traumas that sugar consumption helps mitigate.
-Make it a point to be present with yourself and tune into your patterns.
+One way to manage sugar cravings is to make it a point to be present with yourself and tune into your patterns.
 Do you always reach for sugar after a stressful day?
 Do you experience a craving after you encounter a trigger for a past trauma?
-Awareness is the first step.

 4. Consider complete avoidance

 Depending on your personality type, completely cutting sugar and sweet foods can help break your addiction.